 Should HE providers use mentoring/counselling/role model interventions to support to widen participation?
 Providers can use these kinds of approaches to influence students’ attitudes/aspirations.
-There is not currently a strong evidence base for an associated effect on HE participation.
+There is a less strong evidence base for an associated effect on HE participation.
 Given these are intensive interventions (both in terms of staff and student time) there is strong case for seeking more information on the efficacy versus other less intensive approaches.
 Where Higher Education Providers (HEPs) run mentoring or counselling programmes, they should seek to evaluate them to understand if they are having the desired impact see the TASO evaluation guidance for more information on how to do this.

 What is this intervention?

 The advice on this page relates to interventions focused on a relationship between two individuals where a more experienced person provides support to a less experienced individual, including some combination of (Crisp et al, 2017):

 - Psychological or emotional support (e.g. to help students feel like they would belong in HE)

 - Study and career support (e.g. to help students progress in their studies)

 - Academic knowledge support (e.g. to support academic skills development)

 This is distinct from tutoring, which focuses specifically on rising attainment in particular subjects.